outbrain/ob1k/README.md

  - **ob1k-cql**               - A composable futures based asynchronous Cassandra client.
  - **ob1k-security**          - Authentication and authorization for Ob1k.
  - **ob1k-consul**            - Ob1k based [Consul](https://consul.io/) API which simplifies registration and discovery for Ob1k services.
+ - **ob1k-swagger**           - Ob1k swagger plugin that will generate the Swagger APi protocol and also provide the Swagger UI.

 ##Getting started